Skip to main content

 1. Using the Broadcast History Maintenance in Estate Manager.

-Monitoring the status starts from the Broadcast History Maintenance in the Estate Manager.
-Once the status changes to "Sending to Recipients", the local updates folder and the updates table in the local database can be monitored to check if the broadcast has been received successfully to the intended device.
-Then a message is sent back to the Estate Manager resulting in a change in status to "Successful".
-This way the complete broadcast status can be monitored.
+Monitoring starts from the Broadcast History Maintenance in the Estate Manager.
+Once the status changes to Sending to Recipients, the local updates folder and the updates table in the local database can be monitored to check if the broadcast has been received successfully.
+When successfully received, a message is sent back to the Estate Manager resulting in a status change to Successful.

 Broadcast History Maintenance